 At the same time, we are asking all of you to maintain proper social distancing while waiting in queues and to thoroughly sanitise hands upon entering dining hall areas.

-Entry to international students is restricted according to the measures in place declared by the Czech Ministry of the Interior.
-It depends on whether you are coming from EU or non-EU country and whether you are coming from a “green” (non-risk) country, “orange” (semi-risk) country or a “red” (risk) country.
+As of 15 February, new, slightly modified rules go into effect regarding entry to the Czech Republic from abroad – for Czech citizens and non-citizens alike.
+They apply to all those visiting or returning from abroad for stays longer than 12 hours..
+It depends on whether you are coming from EU or non-EU country and whether you are coming from a “green” (non-risk) country, “orange” (semi-risk) country, “red” (risk) or “dark red” (high-risk) country.
 All the details and conditions can be found here.

 (Updated on 21 September, 11:15 AM)

 The university has made an agreement with the emergency room of the Olomouc Military Hospital (Vojenská nemocnice Olomouc) to provide medical services to new exchange and new English degree international students.
 Contact the doctors Monday–Friday, preferably from 9–11 am via telephone at +420 973 407 040 or e-mail firstname.lastname@example.org.

 Palacký University Olomouc management is asking international Erasmus programme students to reconsider their physical presence in Olomouc during the summer 2021 semester and recommend they instead postpone their study stay to a later date.